FiorenSt/AutoSourceID-Light/README.md

 Although this is an early study, it appears that ASID-L is capable of localizing  sources without the need to re-train the U-Net on HST images.
 The main difference between MeerLICHT and HST, the resolution of the images, does not seem to affect the results of the method.

+# Credits
+Credit goes to all the author of the paper:

+AutoSourceID-Light.
+Fast Optical Source Localization via U-Net and Laplacian of Gaussian